lukasmartinelli/lukasmartinelli.github.io/_posts/2014-07-04-cloud-storage-apis-compared.md

 One Drive    | `GET /{folder id}/files
 Sugar Sync   | `GET /folder/{folder id}/contents`

-We see that Dropbox does have a separate Metadata Ressource, which makes the separation between the file metadata and file data obvious (that is why you have to specify `list=true`).
-Like mentioned above Google Drive does not know about folders and therefore uses the File Ressource.
+We see that Dropbox does have a separate Metadata Ressource, which makes the separation between the file metadata and file data obvious.
+Like mentioned above Google Drive does not know about folders and therefore uses the File Ressource to access folders.
 Box, Sugar Sync and One Drive operate on a property of the Folder Ressource (items, files, contents, children).

 Provider     | Specify Fields | Paging